Kodular/Documentation/docs/components/user-interface/floating-action-button.md

 |:----:|:-------:|
 |text|add|

-Use a material icon for the fab without uploading a image resource into your project.
-You can find the icon name (or code) here at https://material.io/icons
+_Use a material icon for the fab without uploading a image resource into your project.
+You can find the icon name (or code) here at https://material.io/icons_

 ### Margin Bottom

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Floating Action Button', 'Margin Bottom')]]